pravega/flink-connectors/documentation/src/docs/getting-started.md

 We can check and change the Flink version that Pravega builds against via the `flinkVersion` variable in the `gradle.properties` file.

 **Note**: Only Flink versions that are compatible with the latest connector code can be chosen.

-#### Building against another Scala version

-This section is only relevant if you use [Scala](https://www.scala-lang.org/) in the stream processing application with Flink and Pravega.

-Parts of the Apache Flink use the language or depend on libraries written in Scala.
-Because Scala is **not** strictly compatible across versions, there exist different versions of Flink compiled for different Scala versions.
-If we use Scala code in the same application where we use the Apache Flink or the Flink connectors, we typically have to make sure we use a version of Flink that uses the same Scala version as our application.

-Each version of Flink has a preferred Scala version as determined by the official Flink docker image.
-We use the preferred version by default.
-To depend on released Flink artifacts for a different Scala version, you need to edit the `build.gradle` file and change all entries for the Flink dependencies to have a different Scala version suffix.
-For example, `flink-streaming-java_2.11` would be replaced by `flink-streaming-java_2.12` for Scala **2.12**.

-In order to build a new version of Flink for a different Scala version, please refer to the [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/start/building.html#scala-versions).

 ## Setting up your IDE